CodingAbdullah/Wolf-Game-Wool-Edition/README.md

 # Wolf Game Wool Edition
-A side project built on top of the <a href="https://wolf.game">Wolf Game NFT project<a>.
+A side project built on top of the <a href="https://wolf.game">Wolf Game NFT project</a>.
 Modular APIs from various resources curated into one place looking up Wolf Game NFT asset prices

 The following is the official link to the API docs:
 <ul>